WHAT WE DO

 When a delay occurs across a range of developmental milestones, language development is often affected.

-Speech therapy can help support a developing child in a way that makes learning easier and which may also increase other areas such as confidence.
+Speech therapy can help support a developing child in a way that makes learning easier and which may also increase other areas such

 People with ASD may have difficulties with both speech and nonverbal communication.
 They may also find it hard to interact with their peers.
 For these reasons, speech therapy is a central part of treatment for autism.
 Speech therapy can address a wide range of communication problems for people with autism.